xmtp/xmtp-flutter/example/README.md

 An XMTP example app.

 > **Important**
-> This example app includes experimental caching functionality that has been found to degrade the performance of the example app.
-The cause of this performance issue is isolated to this caching functionality and the performance issue impacts the example app only.
-The `xmtp-flutter` client SDK itself is not the cause of and is not impacted by this performance issue.
+> The example app includes a demonstration of how you might approach caching, or offline storage.
+Be aware that the example app naively performs a full refresh very frequently, **which causes slowdowns**.
+The underlying `xmtp-flutter` client SDK itself has no performance issues.
+If you want to provide offline storage in your app, be sure to design your refresh strategies with app performance in mind.
+Future versions of the example app aim to make this aspect easier to manage.

 ## Getting Started